itsmejatins/jp-hibernate-in-detail/Readme.md

 - This repository demonstrates the details use of hibernate.
 It contains examples which demonstrates various use cases of using ORM.
 - The database that will be used for demonstrations is H2.
+- The repositories will be created using both the methods - using entity manager and using Spring Data JPA.

 # Example - Relationships